mnoorenberghe/webtrees-facebook/README.md

 All of the authentication is done on the server-side so no external JavaScript files are needed.

-* webtrees 1.5.0 or higher is required.
+* webtrees 1.5.0 or higher is required up to beta 5. webtrees 1.6.0 or higher is required for beta 6+.
 * 'Allow visitors to request account registration' must be enabled in Site Configuration if you want to allow new users via Facebook.